neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

     if trace is None:
         sweep = stf.get_trace_index()
     else:
+        if type(trace) !=int:
+            print "trace argument admits only integers"
+            return False
         sweep = trace

+An additional if block inside the else instruction allows us to control that trace will be an integer.

+..

+    >>> if type(trace) !=int:

+If the argument traces is not an integer, the function will be cancell and returns False.

 Note that after setting the stf cursors, we update the measurements in the trace whose index is given by the local variable **sweep** with :func:`stf.set_trace()`.